TomekSwitecki/sign-up-component/README.md

-# Article preview component
+# Intro component with sign-up form

-> This is a solution to the [Article preview component challenge](https://www.frontendmentor.io/challenges/article-preview-component-dYBN_pYFT).
+> This is a solution to the [Intro component with sign-up form challenge](https://www.frontendmentor.io/challenges/intro-component-with-signup-form-5cf91bd49edda32581d28fd1).

 ![screenshot](./design/screenshot.png)